-Office of Wellness and Accessibility Services (WAAS) at Bennett College provides, coordinates, and advocates for services that enable eligible students with disabilities to receive equal access to higher education and all aspects of college life.
+Office of Accessibility Services (OAS) at Bennett College provides, coordinates, and advocates for services that enable eligible students with disabilities to receive equal access to higher education and all aspects of college life.
 To qualify for services, the student must self-identify with the Office of Wellness and Accessibility Services and submit the required forms and current documentation to the Director of the Office of Wellness and Accessibility Services.

 If you are a new applicant to the Office of Wellness and Accessibility Services, please follow this link to submit your application: